 After that, I pursued my first M.A. at another Jesuit university, also in philosophy.
 The program covered the history of philosophy extremely well.
 My main focus was Heidegger.
 Still, I wrote more about Aristotle and Aquinas on my exams than anyone else.
 My M.A. and Ph.D. degrees in German literature were outside of the Jesuit framework.
 In both cases, I was fortunate enough to work with directors who were supportive of me pursuing my philosophical interests.

 As far as nondual thinking and mysticism goes, my interest started in my late teen years, when I read Alan Watts’ classic, The Way of Zen.
 Later I grew interested in Heidegger’s subtle engagement with Zen.
 This prompted me to move even more in that direction.

 Eventually, I moved back to the Western contemplative tradition.
-In studying the towering intellectual figures of the late eighteenth and early nineteenth century Germany, there are a lot of esoteric and mystical elements that enter the picture.
+In studying the towering intellectual figures of the late eighteenth and early nineteenth century Germany, there are a lot of mystical elements that enter the picture.
+They are also informed by the confessional debates of previous centuries.
 These writings were very much a part of the discussion for many of them, even if only privately and in literary parlors.
 But it really helps to know this material if one is to begin to understand the background of some other famous literary works.

 What led you to create a podcast?

 I realized that my internal goals were moving away from that which is the norm in institutional academia.
 Or maybe that the norm was moving away from me.
 Put diplomatically: my ‘norm’ is to pursue the life of the mind, not to mind the lives of others.

 A lot of Gen Xers like myself grew up with a romantic notion of the university being a place, if not the primary place, where people are free to explore ideas.
 Saying something like that now is to date yourself instantly.